This morning I left the house with 2 plans:

 Kingfishers are notoriously nervous, I was happy to get a few shots before it flew off.
 All this time, the seal was still around, coming closer and closer, maybe it was trying to regain my attention after all the other animals showed up.
-Anyway, by this time it was too late to start Spout Path and I still hadn’t seen any otters, so I packed up my stuff and drove off to see if could find them elsewhere.
+Anyway, by this time it was too late to start a hike on Spout Path and I still hadn’t seen any otters, so I packed up my stuff and drove off to see if could find them elsewhere.

 A few smalltown harbours later I reached St. Philip’s, where finally I saw a familiar animal swimming along the dockside, yes, I had finally found my otter: